 World Equity Index Valuations Tables

-Please note: All data quoted above originates in Bloomberg.
+(Please note: All data quoted above originates in Bloomberg.
 We realise that some of the data displayed is inaccurate for some indices, particularly where ADRs are included.
 However, I have endeavoured to remove those indices which were most problematic.
 We continue to publish these tables because the data is generally accurate and going forward we will continue to weed-out the less reliable data sets as subscribers highlight them for us.
+I have also deleted the FTSE AIM Index from the list because it does not seem to have very reliable figures.
 The P/Es quoted by Bloomberg are exclusively based on operating earnings.)